Chrysler Airflow: Impact

-While the Airflow may have signaled Chrysler's attempt to set itself apart from other manufacturers, the failure of the car in the marketplace caused the company to take a more conservative path with its future models.
-Until the debut of Virgil Exner's "Forward Look" cars of 1955, Chrysler's corporate styling was conservative and mainstream.
+The Airflow's poor sales made Chrysler wary of pushing its styling too far.
+During the car's four-year run, the company repeatedly toned down the distinctive grille and front end to make it more appealing to buyers.
+After the Airflow was discontinued, Chrysler returned to more conventional designs, even as other manufacturers gradually adopted some of its aerodynamic ideas.

-It is rumoured that Ferdinand Porsche imported an early Airflow coupe into Germany, and using this model for "inspiration", designed the first Volkswagen Beetle.
-The similarities between early Volkswagen Beetles and the Airflow coupes could be a testimony to this hypothesis.
-However, the general lines of the KDF-Wagen were drawn as early as 1932, and the Czech Tatra 97 and Tatra 77 are far more likely inspirations.
-German automaker Adler also introduced a streamlined sedan in 1937.
+In a 1977 history of the Airflow, Howard S. Irwin wrote that Ferdinand Porsche was impressed by the engineering principles of the Airflow.
+He began work on a smaller design incorporating a rear-engine layout that Airflow designer Carl Breer had considered but abandoned.
+Irwin cited the Volkswagen Beetle as evidence of the Airflow's influence on automobile design.

 Regardless, the revolutionary benefits of the design were immediately evident to designers the world over.
 U.S. designers could not and did not ignore the benefits of all-steel construction, aerodynamics and a rear seat forward of the rear axle.
 General Motors was quick to respond with all-steel "Turret Tops", and later introduced a fastback coupe appearance on all of their nameplates from 1942 until 1950, offering the appearance on the Chevrolet Fleetline, Pontiac Streamliner, Oldsmobile 88 Club Coupe, Buick Super Sedanette and Cadillac Series 61 Sedanette; other manufacturers either followed suit or went out of business.

 In other countries, where gasoline was more expensive and practical considerations were therefore more important than styling, the flattery-by-imitation was even more sincere.
 Volvo was one of the first to get a smaller copy of the Airflow into production and was later followed by Peugeot with their 202 and larger 402 models, which would become a major sales success.
 The design of the Chrysler/DeSoto airflow would heavily influence Toyota in the manufacture of their first prototype and car, the Toyota AA.

 After nearly a century, Chrysler created the Chrysler PT Cruiser which was a retro-style car with its styling having mixed elements from the 1949 Chevrolet Advance Design and the Chrysler Airflow.

 The Airflow was the inspiration for Claes Oldenburg's print/sculpture Profile Airflow, featuring a lithograph of the car beneath a superimposed aquamarine resin relief.
 The initial resin in the initial printing faded to an olive green color and was thus recalled by Claes Oldenburg and Gemini G.E.L., the printmaking studio which fabricated Profile Airflow.

 Profile Airflow is especially significant because it revolutionized the idea of a print, expanding it to include serialized sculpture.